Daniele600/UNICEF-P3-202408/README.md

 Execute the following command: **python main_mnch.py**

 ### How does it work?
 Running the main_mnch.py file starts the data extraction, data cleaning, merginig and analysis process.
-The results are shown in a windows that opens automatically.
+The results are shown in a window that opens automatically.
-The results shown in the window are the same contents that can be found in the "Results" section of this README.md file.
+The analysis shown below the charts is the same that can be found in the "Results" section of this README.md file.
 The application is connected to the readme and pulls the text automatically to avoid discrepancies.

 ### Results
 <!--_Task1_result_start-->